cdeck3r/SmartMeter/install_raspi.md

 crontab -l
 ```

 The last line verifies that the cronjob got installed.
-The example schedules the script every 15 minutes within a full hour starting at minute 5.
-So, it runs 0:05, 0:20, 0:35, ...
+The example schedules the script at reboot and starts it 2 min later to give time for the OS to bring all ressources online.

-Finally, run the command below to remove the user's crontab.
+Run the command below to remove the user's crontab.
 Note: This will remove all entries.

 ```bash
 crontab -r
 ```

 ## Bare Raspberry Pi Setup